 Vehicular Manslaughter as a plea bargain

 If you are accused of reckless driving causing death in Nevada and the prosecutors will not dismiss the case outright, your lawyer may be successful in persuading them to at least reduce the charges to vehicular manslaughter instead.
-This way, you avoid risking a guilty verdict at trial, and you get only a misdemeanor conviction that potentially carries no jail time and can be sealed from your criminal record in only two years.
+This way, you avoid risking a guilty verdict at trial, and you get only a misdemeanor conviction that potentially carries no jail time and can be sealed from your criminal record in only one year.

 We are here to help . . .

 If you have hit a pedestrian in Nevada or been charged with breaking vehicular manslaughter laws in Nevada (NRS 484B.657), call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free phone meeting.
 We also provide criminal defense for immigrants and non-citizens and make every effort to ensure their resident status is not jeopardized.

 For information about California vehicular manslaughter law, go to our page on California vehicular manslaughter law.